Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Introduction

 Clearly, a matrix $A^{\rm hom}$ with this property is unique.
-A similar result is obtained in \cite[Chapter 7.3]{BS04} for the case when $\mu$ is the Lebesgue measure, using perturbation analysis of the operators in (\ref{curleq_u}) near the bottom of the spectrum.
-Our approach here is based on the asymptotic expansions for solutions to weak formulations, rather than the analysis of spectral properties.
+A similar result is obtained in \cite[Chapter 7.3]{BS04} for the case when $\mu$ is the Lebesgue measure, using perturbation analysis of the operators in (\ref{curleq_u}) near the bottom of the spectrum of the operator associated with (\ref{curleq_u}).
+Our approach here is based on asymptotic expansions for solutions to weak formulations, rather than the analysis of spectral properties.